LogtalkDotOrg/logtalk3/examples/jpl/NOTES.md

 This folder contains a minimal abstraction of the JPL library distributed with SWI-Prolog and YAP.
 This abstraction makes use of Logtalk parametric objects and allows creating Java object, accessing Java class fields, and calling Java class and object methods using a more Logtalk-like syntax.
+It also gives access to some of the JPL utility predicates.

+This abstraction is also expected to be implementable with alternative Java interfaces found in backend Prolog compilers other than SWI-Prolog and YAP.

+The main idea is to use parametric objects where the first parameter holds the Java reference (usually to a class or object) and an optional second parameter holds the return value.
+Together with a forward message handler, this allows the use of Java messages with the same functor and number of arguments as found in the JavaDocs.

 For demonstration, adaptations of the JColorChooser and JOptionPane dialog examples and the JTable example from the JPL distribution are included.